 — Kathryn Buehrle, Bachelor of Science in Athletic Training

-The Sports Medicine and Pre-Athletic Training concentration at William Woods University consists of 122 distinct credit hours for graduation — including 36 core major credits, and 36 hours of specialization — pursuing courses in anatomy and physiology, examination, advanced human nutrition, and more.
+The Sports Medicine and Pre-Athletic Training concentration at William Woods University consists of 122 distinct credit hours for graduation — including 37 core major credits, and 35 hours of specialization — pursuing courses in basic sciences such as biology, chemistry, physics, and human anatomy and physiology as well as coursework in human nutrition, sports psychology, and more.